naeemmohd/serverless/serverless003-productserviceusinglambdadynamodbcognito/README.md

 ------------ | -------------
-Step 01  | Create a S3 bucket and configure it as a static website Step 02  | Setup Policies and Roles for Lambda to access S3 Step 03  | Create DynamoDB to store ProductsTable
+Step 01  | Create a S3 bucket and configure it as a static website Step 02  | Setup Policies and Roles for Lambda to access S3 Step 03  | Create DynamoDB to store Products data
 Step 04  | Create Lambda Functions and API Gateway to expose functionalities to creat, edit, update, delete products Step 05  | Setup Cognito for creating users
 Step 06  | Steps to make ProductsService Production ready